 “No More Yes.
 It’s Either HELL YEAH!
 Or No.”Derek Sivers

 When it comes to essentialism, you must have the ability to say “no.” You’ve only got 16 waking hours to be productive.
-Because of this, a person must be strategic about how they want to spend their days.
+Because of this, get saying “no” down to a science.
+Be strategic about how you want to spend your days.
 When you say “yes” to everything, you let someone else determine your schedule.
 Little by little, you begin to lose control over your life.

 To say “no”: